 What is your favorite way to prep them?
-Let me know in the comments below and I’ll try out your recipe!
+Let me know in the comments below and I will try out your recipe!
 There are so many recipes to make with wings.
 This time I thought I should try something new.
-And we loved it!
+And we loved these garlic chicken wings!

 No coleslaw this time but a batch of freshly fried potatoes.

-Do you love these chicken wings with fried potatoes?
+Do you love these garlic chicken wings with fried potatoes?

 Then also check out another Spanish classic: my homemade patatas bravas!